 This unit introduces you to the fundamental starting points for developing ideas for both illustration and animation, through the use of a variety of idea development strategies, active research and engagement and experimentation with practical process.

 Ideas, Research and Processes 2: Developing and Identifying Practice

 You'll continue to experiment with a combination of processes and production methods introduced to you in the previous unit, however now you will also begin to identify, select and use visual and narrative practices to develop and create the content or subject matter of your work.

 Building on the ideas, experiences and research achieved this is the summation of your learning on the course so far, you'll be asked to produce a body of work in response to a given theme or brief.
 The work that you produce should draw upon all of the creative, technical and theoretical knowledge that you have gained.

 You’ll be introduced to – and begin to develop – key concepts and critical debates in media, visual and cultural theory central to moving image and animation in particular.

 You'll learn fundamentals of animation, encouraging you to experiment and find your voice within animation filmmaking.

 We'll also teach you the technical and conceptual skills that will give you a solid foundation from which to explore your areas of specialist activity.

 This unit introduces and develops key concepts and critical debates in media, visual and cultural theory central to reading and thinking about moving image in general and animation in particular.

 This unit introduces digital practices and workflows in both 2D and 3D computer Animation.
-Fundamental principles are explored from the designing and creation of digital assets suitable for animation through to refining key framed movement.
+You'll explore fundamental principles, from the designing and creation of digital assets suitable for animation, through to refining key framed movement.